learning-unlimited/ESP-Website/docs/admin/releases/13/README.rst

 - Fixed elements that were supposed to be full width (e.g. surveys).
 - Fixed the cutoff at the bottom of the manage programs page.
 - Fixed pluralizations and capitalizations in the admin pages.
+- Fixed an issue that had broken email "plain" redirects.

 Development changes
 ===================